luckyj5/splunk-otel-collector/deployments/fargate/README.md

 Unless stated otherwise, it is assumed that the [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector)
 (Collector) is deployed to an ECS Task in a **sidecar** container alongside monitored applications.

-Applies to Collector release v0.30.0 and above.
-See the Docker image repository [here](https://quay.io/repository/signalfx/splunk-otel-collector?tab=tags).
+Applies to Collector release v0.30.0 and above which corresponds to image tag 0.30.0 and above in the image repository [here](https://quay.io/repository/signalfx/splunk-otel-collector?tab=tags).